AboumalikAhmed/calculator/README.md

 # calculator
-this is a c programme to calc digits!!!!!!
+this is a c programme to calc digits with somme opperations